 This brings us to our next point — sweeping generalizations are a waste of space in your cover letter.
 The hiring manager wants to hear about YOU, not some tidbit that you could have found on Wikipedia.
 A cover letter is not the place to go into depth about your knowledge of an industry — save that for the interview.
 If there’s something specific about the company’s mission or culture that you read about on its website or heard about from a friend that works there, and you can tie it into your background, it’s fine to (briefly!) mention that in a cover letter — that's highlighting your passion and unique perspective.
 But stay away from more general statements.
 Spend those precious sentences speaking about your experience and qualifications instead.

 Having trouble fitting your resume onto one page?
 You’re not alone.
 Many people have a hard time summarizing their qualifications and accomplishments on a single piece of paper — how are you supposed to account for years of experience in just a few bullet points?
 Trust us, if you have fewer than 10 years of experience, there’s always a way to do it, and it’s essential that you learn how.
 When you're first starting out, no one is going to take you seriously if you submit a two page resume, since you don't have enough experience to warrant it.
-Even if you do have 10+ years, you shouldn't exceed two pages.
+Even if you do have 10+ years of experience, you shouldn't exceed two pages and unless you're going for executive-level roles, it's best to keep it to one.
 Hiring managers are busy — they don’t want to read too much text, and they’re definitely not going to bother with a resume that’s too long.
 So how do you get your resume down to a manageable length?

 1. Change the formatting.
 An economical resume format is going to help you maximize the amount of space you have to present your professional experience.
 If you’re running out of room, use a format that allows you to extend your bullet points all the way across the page, and try to fit them on one line if possible (we love pretty, one line bullet points!).
 You can also list your contact info horizontally at the top of the page, instead of stacking each line vertically.
 Another strategy is to increase your margins, but be careful not to overdo it — if your margins are .4, it’s a sign that your resume is probably too wordy.
 Shoot for .7, and try not to go much smaller than that.
 And leave off unnecessary graphics.